 |Transition to Retirement Income||Nil||$25,000|

 * Marianne is aged 60.
-Her income from a Transition to Retirement pension is tax free and non-assessable.
+Her pension payment income from a transition-to-retirement pension is tax free and non-assessable.
+Tax rates and Medicare levy used in the table above are applicable for the 2015/2016 year.

 Case study 2: Reduce work hours but maintain same lifestyle/income

 Facts: Georgia is 55.
-She earns $73,000 per year, which leaves her with $56,633 after tax and Medicare Levy.
+She earns $73,000 per year, which leaves her with $56,328 after tax and Medicare levy.
 Georgia needs all of this income to cover her living expenses.
 She currently works 5 days a week, but intends to reduce her hours to 4 days a week.

-She can work 4 days but maintain the same income that she enjoyed as a full-time worker, but pays around $1900 less in income tax (after the pension rebate).
+She can work 4 days but maintain the same income that she enjoyed as a full-time worker.

 |Case Study 2: Reduce work hours but maintain lifestyle/income|